-International human rights law, which identifies anyone below the age of 18 years as a child, recognizes that children, by reason of their physical and mental immaturity, needs special safeguards and care, including appropriate legal protection, before as well as after birth.
+International human rights law, which identifies anyone below the age of 18 years as a child, recognizes that children, by reason of their physical and mental immaturity, need special safeguards and care, including appropriate legal protection, before as well as after birth.
 The International Covenant on Civil and Political Rights (ICCPR), a treaty ratified by the United States, acknowledges the need for special treatment of children in the criminal justice system and emphasizes the importance of their rehabilitation.
 The Convention on the Rights of the Child (CRC), a treaty signed by the United States, also addresses the particular rights and needs of children who come into conflict with the law.

-A number of international instruments and human rights organizations have declared that the solitary confinement of children violates human rights laws and standards governing the protection of children, including those prohibiting cruel, inhuman or degrading treatment, and have thus called for the practice to be banned, including: the United Nations Guidelines for the Prevention of Juvenile Delinquency (the Riyadh Guidelines), the Committee on the Rights of the Child, the United Nations Rules for the Protection of Juveniles Deprived of their Liberty (the Beijing Rules), the United Nations Rules for the Protection on Human Rights.
-Based on the harmful physical and psychological effects of solitary confinement and the particular vulnerability of children, the Office of the U.N.
-Special Rapporteur on Torture has repeatedly called for the abolition of solitary confinement of persons under age 18.
-This international consensus is important to legislators and policymakers because U.S. courts, including the Supreme Court, have repeatedly relied on international law and practice on children's rights to affirm their reasoning that certain domestic practices violate the Constitution.
+A number of international instruments and human rights organizations have declared that the solitary confinement of children violates human rights laws and standards governing the protection of children, including those prohibiting cruel, inhuman or degrading treatment, and have thus called for the practice to be banned, including: the United Nations Guidelines for the Prevention of Juvenile Delinquency (the Riyadh Guidelines), livi the Committee on the Rights of the Child, livi the United Nations Rules for the Protection of Juveniles Deprived of their Liberty (the Beijing Rules), livi and the Inter-American Commission on Human Rights. liviii Based on the harmful physical and psychological effects of solitary confinement and the particular vulnerability of children, the Office of the U.N.
+Special Rapporteur on Torture has repeatedly called for the abolition of solitary confinement of persons under age 18. liviii This international consensus is important to legislators and policymakers because U.S. courts, including the Supreme Court, have repeatedly relied on international law and practice on children's rights to affirm their reasoning that certain domestic practices violate the Constitution.
+These international standards are useful in determining the contours of constitutional protections for children in solitary confinement in the United States.